flybywiresim/docs/docs/fbw-a32nx/feature-guides/cFMS.md

     When flight plan sync is enabled you will often not see the proper sequence of waypoints or pathing between waypoints.

     **The VFR Map will attempt to you show you what the simulator's built-in flight planner produces**, which is not an accurate representation of the LNAV in our cFMS.
 In the future we may replicate a secondary route visualization (apart from the PLAN mode on the ND) feature in the EFB.

-With the information above in mind, we have provided a feature that helps sync the aircraft's flight plan back to the MSFS' built-in flight plan.
-This feature can be configured on the EFB and is set to `None` by default.

-Enabling this feature should allow:

-- **IFR clearance access through the MSFS ATC**
-- **Usage of the VFR map**

-!!! info "How to Turn on Flight Plan Sync"
-     Before performing an INIT REQ. or inputting your flight plan please follow the steps below if you would like to try and use the built-in ATC for your flight.

-    - Go to the EFB Settings and select Sim Options.
-[Location Here](flyPad/settings.md#sim-options).
-    - Switch the `Sync MSFS Flight Plan` setting to `Save`.
-    - Continue entering your flight plan or perform an INIT REQ.

 ### WX/TER